kenanwang/username.github.io/resources.md

 ---

 ## Product Management
-I like Ken Norton's definition of a product manager as "a technical, user-focused team leader working closely with engineers and designers to guide products".
+It's not easy for many to define what a product manger does.
+I like Ken Norton's concept that a product manager is "a technical, user-focused team leader working closely with engineers and designers to guide products".
 His [guide on how to hire product managers](https://www.bringthedonuts.com/essays/productmanager.html) doubles as a way to prepare for interviews.

 The seminal book in the space has to be Marty Cagan's [Inspired](https://www.amazon.com/INSPIRED-Create-Tech-Products-Customers/dp/1119387507).